Nominations open for 2023 Konneker Medal for Commercialization and Entrepreneurship

 The award is named for Wilfred Konneker, an Ohio University alumnus with a distinguished record in research and entrepreneurship.
 Konneker received his bachelor’s degree in chemistry in 1943 and his master’s degree in physics in 1947.
 He received a doctoral degree in nuclear physics from Washington University in 1950.
 The alumnus founded the Nuclear Consultants Corporation in St. Louis, Missouri, and either founded or co-founded six additional high-tech start-up companies.

-Konneker was instrumental in the establishment of Ohio University’s small business incubator, the Innovation Center, as well as the university biotechnology spin-off company Diagnostic Hybrids Inc. He was one of the principal architects of the Cutler Scholars program.
+Konneker was instrumental in the establishment of Ohio University’s small business incubator, the Innovation Center, as well as the university biotechnology spin-off company Diagnostic Hybrids Inc. He was also one of the principal architects of the Cutler Scholars program.
 The research laboratories housing the Edison Biotechnology Institute at The Ridges were named in his honor to recognize his leadership and service.
 The Konneker Alumni Center also was named for the alumnus and his wife, Ann Lee.
-Konneker was a member of the Ohio University Foundation Board of Trustees.
+In addition, Konneker was a member of the Ohio University Foundation Board of Trustees.